 GUCONET is an international network working for the sustainable development of the Gusii community.
 Clean water is a very high priority for the GUCONET secretariat, as they have identified clean water as a major way to lower the disease burden on the community already strapped for health care resources.

 Six established groups already identified will send 10 participants each to a five-day training in BioSand Filter fabrication, distribution, installation, and maintenance.
 They will also learn to teach community sanitation and hygiene.
 At the conclusion of the training, six separate workshops will be set up, with all the necessary tools, steel molds, and starter materials.
-During the training, the teams will undergo a brief introduction on small scale business management.
+During the training, the teams will undergo a brief introduction to small-scale business management.
 The teams will be able to make filters and sell them to the entire Gusii Community hence making them self-reliant.

 The work of the group will be overseen by the GUCONET secretariat.